-Orphan's pension: Each dependent child younger than age 16 (age 18 if a full-time student, no limit if disabled) receives 25% of the pension the deceased received or would have been entitled to receive; 50% for a full orphan.
+Orphan's pension: 25% of the pension the deceased received or was entitled to receive is paid to each dependent child younger than age 16 (age 18 if a full-time student, no limit if disabled); 50% to a full orphan.

-Dependent parent's pension (in the absence of other eligible survivors): Each eligible parent receives up to 50% of the pension the deceased received or would have been entitled to receive.
+Dependent parent's pension: If there are no other survivors, up to 50% of the pension the deceased received or was entitled to receive is paid to each eligible parent.